 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 - SIA students must follow this latest version of the Chicago Manual when formatting footnotes and bibliographies;

-Chicago Manual of Style (online)
+- access the Chicago Manual of Style (17th edition) here;

 Useful guides to Chicago have been provided by several universities, including: